 And if you’re a female who weighs 140lbs:

-The general rule is to set protein intake per pound of LEAN MASS.
-But the problem is, figuring this out can be both time-consuming and troublesome, not forgetting hardly accurate.
+One exception: The general rule is to set protein intake per pound of LEAN MASS.
+But the problem with this is figuring out your body fat can be both time-consuming and troublesome, not forgetting hardly accurate.
 Using per pound of bodyweight is easier and tends to work pretty well for leaner folk.
 However, it doesn’t work as well for people who have more fat to lose (20% + body fat for men and 30% + for females).

 In this population, going with 0.6g per pound of body weight works better.

-Remember: the psychology of dieting is more important than the physiology of dieting – pick what suits your taste preference.
+Remember: the psychology of dieting is more important than the physiology of dieting so pick what suits your taste preference.

-A few things that warrant highlighting before we move on.
+A few things worth mentioning before we move on:

 • Carbs may not be essential to our survival (unlike protein and fats, we could survive without consuming carbs) but there’s a difference between ‘surviving’ and ‘thriving’.
 Carb-based foods contain important vitamins, minerals, and fibre that lend themselves to a healthy body and life.

 • Despite the recent rise in popularity of low-carb, high-fat diets, carbs are the preferred fuel source of the human body, not dietary fat.
-8
+Aa

 • While a chronically low-fat diet can affect testosterone levels, what is often overlooked is the totality of the caloric deficit and more importantly how much weight (and body fat) someone’s lost.
 Eric Helms summed this up brilliantly: